quantum-journal/quantum-journal/README.md

 ## Contributing

-In case you encounter problems using the article class please consider opening a bug report in our [bug-tracker on github](https://github.com/cgogolin/quantum-journal/issues).
+In case you encounter problems using the article class please consider opening a bug report in our [bug-tracker on GitHub](https://github.com/quantum-journal/quantum-journal/issues).
 You can also contact us via email under latex@quantum-journal.org, but it may take significantly longer to get a response.
 In any case we need the full source of a document that produces the problem and the log file showing the error to help you.

-Improvements submitted as pull requests against the `development` branch are very much appreciated!
+Improvements submitted as pull requests against the `develop` branch are very much appreciated!

 ## Copyright